The day before

 - The following day, place the bowl in the refrigerator for about 4 hours to make the mixture easier to work with.

-- Place the cheeses on the baking sheet and cover them with a plastic box to keep some humidity inside, it’s important for better mold growth.
-Place the box in your refrigerator (you will age the cheeses if your refrigerator all the time).
+- Cover each cheese with a bowl, or plastic container.
+This step is essential to keep some humidity inside, it’s important for good mold growth.
+Place the cheeses in your refrigerator (you will age the cheeses covered if your refrigerator all the time).

 - After 2 days, sprinkle salt over the top of the cheeses, and lightly rub with clean hands.
 Carefully flip the cheeses using a small plate and remove the springform pan.
 Sprinkle salt on top and on the sides, rubbing gently.
 You will only salt once.
 The cheeses will still be very soft but they will be easier to work with after a few days.